-For assistance with claims, billing or membership card questions, please call or write to the Humana Medicare Employer PPO Customer Care.
+For assistance with claims, billing or member card questions, please call or write to the Humana Medicare Employer PPO Customer Care.
 We will be happy to help you.

-Customer Care
+Method Customer Care - Contact Information

 CALL (800) 783-4599

-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.

 WRITE P.O.
 Box 14168 Lexington, KY 40512-4168

-WEBSITE Humana.com
+WEBSITE www.humana.com